Home » Parenting » Halloween Sensory Bin

 My mom picked up these skeleton salad tongs years ago, and they have been our favorite thing!

 We also added some small serving tongs, a small glass for scooping, and a small silicone spoon to scoop filler with.
+You could try any variation of kid-safe items to explore with.
+Cooking utensils, plastic tweezers, sand toys, etc., are all fun ideas for tools.

 Anything little hands can play with, dig with, scoop with, or explore with works well!